Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for fiber optic cables poses moderate risk to buyers, primarily as a result of risky upstream glass suppliers.
+The supply chain for fiber optic cables has a high level of risk, primarily as a result of risky upstream glass suppliers.
 Fiber optic cable production requires glass of the highest purity.
-To produce glass at this level, first-tier glass suppliers must possess a high level of technical skill and specialized...
+To produce glass at this level, first tier glass suppliers must possess a high level of technical skill...
 Subscribe to learn more.